usemarkup/JobQueueBundle/README.md

 Enabling and Montoring Workers
 ================
-A supervisord configuration should be included in the app folder, and this configuration should be added as part of the deployment process to ensure that jobs are executed automatically.
-The basics of the approach are documented in the BCCEResqueBundle.

 You may find it useful to tie supervisor and resque into your deployment process.
-In order to do this you need to write a custom capistrano task similar to the following.
-This will generate a supervisord config file, using your configured queues.
-And set up one worker for each queue defined in the application.
-If you execute these capistrano tasks after deploying your application, supervisor will read the updated config and apply any changes, before restarting all workers.

-A command has been written for the purposes of generating these confiuration files.
-See 'WriteSupervisordConfigFileCommand' for more details
+A command has been written for the purposes of generating these configuration files and copying them to a location where they will be re-read by supervisord.
+See the command 'WriteSupervisordConfigFileCommand' for more details